 Clients often work with vendor teams around the country – or possibly even the world — when outsourcing quality assurance.
 Teams may not even be in the same time zone!
 The greater the time zone difference, the harder it is to maintain communication.
 However, a reliable communication flow is key to the success of any project.
 Therefore, when selecting an outsource vendor, look for a manageably small time zone difference and verify that a solid communication process is in place.

 If a conflict arises between the client and the vendor, ensure that a plan is in place to resolve problems.
 To whom should the problem be escalated if it can’t get resolved between two teams?
 What’s the plan for resolving these conflicts?
 You can help eliminate delays by having these answers in place and making all teams aware of them.

 Select an Internal Point of Contact

 With an agile environment, changes take place on a nearly constant basis.
-An external team may not be able to keep up with all of these modifications as quickly without a dedicated internal point of contact.
+An external team may not be able to keep up with all of these modifications quickly without a dedicated internal point of contact.
 Select an internal QA lead that helps communicate any amended needs to the vendor.
-The main purpose of this member will be to quickly handle any change requests and overall the change management process.
+The main purpose of this member will be to quickly handle any change requests and the overall change management process.

 Conduct Reviews With Your Outsourced QA Team